Greg-T8/LearningKubernetes/books/kubernetes_enterprise_guide/notes.md

 - **KinD**: Kubernetes in Docker, a tool for running Kubernetes clusters in Docker containers.
 - **CNI**: Container Network Interface, a specification for configuring network interfaces in Linux containers
 - **CSI**: Container Storage Interface, a standard for exposing storage systems to containerized workloads.
 - **PVC**: Persistent Volume Claim, a request for storage by a user in Kubernetes.
+- **Pod**: The smallest deployable unit in Kubernetes, which can contain one or more containers.

 <!-- omit in toc -->